FrancoSpeziali/express-solar-system-api-solution/CHALLENGING.md

 Use the following questions to help you decide how to design your API

-> Remember: Your API will be reading from 2 datesets, planets and satellites
+> Remember: Your API will be reading from 2 datasets, planets and satellites

 - Do the 2 datasets have anything in common?